-Cartool can be called directly from the command-line, either from Windows batch files, Matlab or Python scripts, and therefor be called as a library within external processing pipe-lines.
-To finer control its behavior, you can pass it options and sub-commands, which are described in this page.
+Cartool can be called directly from the command-line, f.ex. from Windows batch files, Matlab or Python scripts, and therefor be used as a library for all sorts of processing pipe-lines.
+To finer control its behavior, you can pass it general options, described here, or sub-commands, described for each related toolbox.

-This will not be a full tutorial on the CLI11 Command-Line syntax , but just a few hints to help you get the job done:
+This will not be a full tutorial on the CLI11 Command-Line syntax, but just a guidelines to help you get the job done:

-To get the latest, up-to-date commands and syntax, you can always call:
+To get the latest up-to-date list of sub-commands and options, simply call:

 cartool64.exe --version

-You can control the main window state, size and position with:
+You can control the Cartool main window state, size and position with:

 cartool64.exe --mainwindow={minimized,maximized,normal} [maximized] --mainwindowsize=width,height --mainwindowpos=x,y